athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 As mentioned, `Atom` is _currently_ my preferred text editor for Clojure development.
 The reason? it's portable, easy to setup and customize.

-With that, lets run over how I setup Atom for Clojure development.
+Below you will find an outline of how I setup Atom for Clojure development.
+I have also released a [Clojure Text Editors](https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp) Youtube series where I walk you through how to setup Atom for Clojure development from scratch.

 ### Plugins and Configuration